nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     ```

-1. Create a new Nginx Access log format with GeoIP2 $variables.
+1. Create a new NGINX Access log format with GeoIP2 $variables.

-    In this exercise, you will extend the default Nginx access log and add all of the GeoIP2 $variables, so you have the metadata required for the Export Compliance auditors.
+    In this exercise, you will extend the default NGINX access log and add all of the GeoIP2 $variables, so you have the metadata required for the Export Compliance auditors.

-1. Review the current default Nginx Access log format called `combined`, as shown here:
+1. Review the current default NGINX Access log format called `combined`, as shown here:

     ```nginx
     log_format combined '$remote_addr - $remote_user [$time_local] '